This takes about 30 seconds. Your passwords are encrypted from the moment they enter Lockbox.

 Go to passwords.google.com, click the gear icon, then Export passwords.

 Select "CSV" as the export format.
-Enter your Google Passwords master password to confirm.
+Google will ask you to verify your Google account password to confirm.

 Save it somewhere you can find it.
 Desktop is fine.
 You'll delete this file after import.